Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/analysis.md

 ![png](images/role_totals.png)

-There are a lot of Callers, but very few presenters and experts in the corpus.
-This is because many callers call in during the show, while Presenters and Experts have a more steady position in each show.
+There are a lot of Callers, but very few Presenters and Experts in the corpus.
+This is because many Callers call in during the show, while Presenters and Experts have a more steady position in each show.

 ### How many Males vs. Females?
 - 218 Males